Care and bioactive maintenance of the Pacman Frog

 A thick layer of bioactive-compatible substrate is essential to creating a successful bioactive pacman frog enclosure.

-Next you will need a soil-like mix that mimics the conditions of a moist grassland and will nourish your plants.
+You will need a soil-like mix that mimics the conditions of a moist grassland and will nourish your plants.
 If you want to make your own, you will need a mixture of 50% organic topsoil, 25% peat moss or coconut fiber, and 25% play sand.
 Mix that with leaf litter, sphagnum moss, and an appropriate amount of Bio Shot to inoculate your soil with beneficial microfauna.
 This layer of soil should be as deep as possible.

 To make the substrate functional, make sure to add tropical CUC organisms like powder blue/orange isopods, dwarf isopods, and arid springtails.
 Larger CUC critters are more likely to get eaten by your frog.